amroadel/CExceptionHandling/README.md

 3. if the value falls in the call site range check the value of @LP for this call site record
 4. if it's zero then there is no handler, skip to the next call site record
 5. if it's non-zero check it's @AT_offset
-6. if it's zero then there is no action (skip the call site)
+6. if it's zero then (this is a special case we will discuss later)
 7. if it's non zero then jump to action_table_start[(@AT_offset-1)] and check the value of @TT_offset in this action record
 8. jump to type_tabel_start[-@TT_offset] and access the type info following the rules found in @TTBase_encoding
 9. if the type info matches the one thrown then you have found the appropriate handler in @LP
-10. if it doesn't then back to the action record check @AR_offset for the next action record relative offset, if it was zero then this is the end and you can't handle this exception with this landing pad (skip it)
+10. if it doesn't then back to the action record check @AR_offset for the next action record relative offset, if @AR_offset was zero then this is the end and you can't handle this exception with this landing pad (skip it)
+11. if you reached the end of the call site table then there is no handler in this frame, you either unwind again or terminate
 ### TTBase_encoding break down
 The info stored in @TTBase_encoding can be obtained by applying different masks